October 20, 2009

 Engaging young people in planning is often overlooked as adults plan for the future of their communities.
 Youth have a keen sense of awareness of how their community works and what could make it better.
 They are true urban pioneers — exploring their neighborhoods on foot, as a passenger in their parents' car, and sometimes by bicycle or skateboard.
 Figuring out how to incorporate youth in planning can be challenging with so many extra-curricular activities competing for young people's time.
 The Chicago Metropolitan Agency for Planning (CMAP) piloted a new program called Future Leaders In Planning (FLIP) last fall as a way to give youth a voice at the regional planning level.

-Erin Aleman, from CMAP, will talk about the development of the FLIP program and discuss some of the challenges, opportunities, and lessons learned over the course of last year's program.
+In this program, Erin Aleman, from CMAP, discussed the development of the FLIP program and some of the challenges, opportunities, and lessons learned over the course of the previous year's program.

 About the Speakers